jessicaldale/manager-readme/README.md

 Feedback should go both ways.
 I am relying on you to let me know when I am doing something detrimental to my position, our relationship, or the company.
 If at any point you feel you have feedback to provide to me, I will listen and internalize the feedback you give me.
 Beyond that, I will go one step further and ask you three questions at the end of every 1-on-1 we have:

 * "Anything else on your mind?" - Just in case you forgot something!
-* "What do you need from me?" - Am I blocking you on anything?
+* "What can I do support you?" - Am I blocking you on anything?
 Do you have any additional requests?
-* "What can I do better?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!
+* "Any advice for me?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!

 I know that this gets repetitive - but it's very important to me to ask those questions every session.